epctex-support/osint-scraper/README.md

 - `searchKeywords`: (Required) (String) Keyword array that you want to search on the websites.

-- `codepad`: (Optional) (Boolean) This will enable the `codepad` module which will going to scrape http://codepad.org/.
+- `codepad`: (Optional) (Boolean) This will enable the `codepad` module which will go to scrape http://codepad.org/.

-- `dumpz`: (Optional) (Boolean) This will enable the `dumpz` module which will going to scrape https://dumpz.org/.
+- `dumpz`: (Optional) (Boolean) This will enable the `dumpz` module which will go to scrape https://dumpz.org/.

-- `githubgist`: (Optional) (Boolean) This will enable the `Github Gist` module which will going to scrape https://gist.github.com/.
+- `githubgist`: (Optional) (Boolean) This will enable the `Github Gist` module which will go to scrape https://gist.github.com/.

-- `ideone`: (Optional) (Boolean) This will enable the `ideone` module which will going to scrape https://ideone.com/.
+- `ideone`: (Optional) (Boolean) This will enable the `ideone` module which will go to scrape https://ideone.com/.

-- `pastebin`: (Optional) (Boolean) This will enable the `pastebin` module which will going to scrape https://pastebin.com/.
+- `pastebin`: (Optional) (Boolean) This will enable the `pastebin` module which will go to scrape https://pastebin.com/.

-- `pasteorg`: (Optional) (Boolean) This will enable the `pasteorg` module which will going to scrape https://www.paste.org/.
+- `pasteorg`: (Optional) (Boolean) This will enable the `pasteorg` module which will go to scrape https://www.paste.org/.

-- `textbin`: (Optional) (Boolean) This will enable the `textbin` module which will going to scrape https://textbin.net/.
+- `textbin`: (Optional) (Boolean) This will enable the `textbin` module which will go to scrape https://textbin.net/.

 - `proxy`: (Required) (Proxy Object) Proxy configuration.

-- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as argument and returns object with data.
+- `extendOutputFunction`: (Optional) (String) Function that takes a JQuery handle ($) as an argument and returns an object with data.

 This solution requires the use of **Proxy servers**, either your own proxy servers or you can use [Apify Proxy](https://www.apify.com/docs/proxy).

 ### Tip

-When you want to have a scrape only couple of modules, you can set `true` on the module flags and the actor will initiate to scrape only these websites.
+When you want to have a scrape only a couple of modules, you can set `true` on the module flags and the actor will initiate to scrape only these websites.

-If you want to scrape Pastebin, please try to use US-based proxies because Pastebin is restricted in many countires.
+If you want to scrape Pastebin, please try to use US-based proxies because Pastebin is restricted in many countries.

 ### Compute Unit Consumption

-The actor optimized to run blazing fast and scrape many as listings as possible.
+The actor is optimized to run blazing fast and scrape many listings as possible.
 Therefore, it forefronts all listing detail requests.
-If actor doesn't block very often run consume ~0.01-0.03 compute units per 100 pages.
+If the actor doesn't block very often run consumes ~0.01-0.03 compute units per 100 pages.

 ### OSINT Scraper Input example